NGH14/Advanced-Nghia/README.md

 # Advanced-Nghia
-This is my advanced programming course in FGW 2021
+This is my application for advanced programming course in FGW 2021